AXP-OS/axpos-org/content/docs/knowledge/faq.md

 #### What phone do you recommend?

 Any Pixel 6 or newer, with the Pro variants preferred as they have 12GB of RAM.
 The 6a/7a/8a are excellent values on sale and will receive support from Google until July 2027, May 2028, and May 2031 respectively.
-Otherwise please see the [list of "golden" devices](/pages/devices?golden=true).
-Please note the 6a only has 6GB of RAM and you will experience apps swapping in and out with it.
+Please note the 6a only has 6GB of RAM and you will experience apps swapping in and out with it though.

 #### What tablet do you recommend?